Open Fund

 NOTE: For theme 5 – A comprehensive systems change agenda is imperative to address the deeply rooted discrimination and inequality pervasive in Ireland’s societal fabric.
 This type of change necessitates collaborative efforts to reform policies, enhance enforcement mechanisms, and promote diversity in leadership roles.
 Therefore in this theme we are looking to support e.g alliances, projects that are led by two or more organisations applying together, or joint partnerships, or initiatives embracing a systems change approach (collaborating across sectors, engaging with multiple stakeholders, seeking to create sustainable and scalable impact by shifting how systems functions at a fundamental level).

-The fund offers a package of cash grants and non-financial supports up to the value of €204,000 for up to 5 projects, to help them expand and increase their social impact.
+The fund offers a package of cash grants of up to €189,000 and non-financial supports for up to 5 projects to help them expand and increase their social impact.

 This includes: